 I know this really well because this is my primary love language.
 I was attempting to heal my relationship with someone close to me and I tried to get her to take the assessment with me, after letting her know that my love language was Words of Affirmation, only to be rejected and told “I’ve always had a need to be worshiped and adored.”
 This was very hurtful to me, not only because the words were harsh, but because, in this particular situation, I am actually clueless about how she feels loved.

 Does it make your day when someone brings you a little something that tells you they were thinking of you?
 If your primary love language is Receiving Gifts, gifting is symbolic of love and affection for you, so you treasure meaningful, tangible, and thoughtful gifts and surprises, like roses on Valentine’s Day (or any day!).

-Dr. Chapman describes it like this: “The perfect gift shows that you’re known, you’re cared for, and you’re prized above the gift.“
+Dr. Chapman describes it like this: “The perfect gift shows that you’re known, you’re cared for, and you’re prized above [the cost of] the gift.“

 You may feel hurt if someone forgot it was your birthday or even when they give you a visible gift that demonstrate they don’t really know you or take the time to make it special.
 Last-minute.

 I scored 1 out of 30 in receiving gifts, however, this is one of my dad’s main love languages so I’ve put conscious effort in becoming more proficient at the art of giving and receiving gifts graciously.